Briinc3/WoVR-Quest-Community-Patch/ReadMe.md

 ➡️ [Download the latest WoVR Quest Community Patch](https://github.com/Briinc3/WoVR-Quest-Community-Patch)

 ---
+## Update - August, 29, 2026

+Flat VR Interface — Reworked the WoW UI rendering surface from a curved segmented panel to a flat VR display for improved readability, consistency, and menu interaction.

 ## Update - August, 26, 2026

 Warmane: Tested and working with the Warmane 3.3.5a client.
 This does not imply endorsement or approval by Warmane.
 Use of client modifications is subject to the rules of the server you connect to.